DanWang1230/Traffic_Sign_Classifier/README.md

 For the first image, the model is 100% sure that this is a traffic signal(probability of 1), and the image indeed is a traffic signal.
 And the other four softmax probabilities are close to 0.
 It is also the case for the other four new images I obtained from the web.

+### Discussion

+CNN in machine learning is very good at image classification problems.
+This is more and more proven to be true in different applications.
+Compared with conventional computer vision methods, CNN shows its better adaptability and performance.
+Besides the LeNet-5 used in this project, other CNN architectures are worth trying for different tasks.